 - Get involved!
 Employers like to hire people who can work well with others.
 Extra curricular activities or jobs where you work with others and learn to communicate with others are the sort of thing employers look for.

-- Take advantage of summer jobs are any internship opportunities you can find.
-The more experience you can get the more hirable you are.
+- Take advantage of summer jobs or any internship opportunities you can find.
+The more experience you can get the more hireable you are.

 What Can I Do With A Math Career?

 - Why major in Mathematics?
 (University of Georgia)

 - MAA Online review of 101 Careers in Mathematics

 - MAA Online review of She Does Math